 Senior Director, Philanthropic Advisory Services

-Virginia Lacy is Energy Innovation’s Senior Director of Philanthropic Services, where she leads work with the firm’s clients to create impactful strategies that achieve their climate and energy philanthropy goals.
+Virginia Lacy is Energy Innovation’s Senior Director of Philanthropic Advisory Services, where she leads work with the firm’s clients to create impactful strategies that achieve their climate and energy philanthropy goals.
 She has almost 20 years of experience working in clean energy, the electricity sector, socially responsible investing, and environmental policy.

 Virginia has a B.A. in government from the University of Virginia and a Masters in Environmental Management from Yale University.